UXDI | Case Study

 ❖ A quick and easy way of adding tailored plan ingredients to a cart.

 We used these tests as a way to validate or invalidate our designs and found that all five users preferred the term nutrition plan versus diet or lifestyle.
-We also discovered that users didn’t mind having the plans presented to them up front as part of the onboarding process.
-So for these next few slides were going to breakdown the updates we made between versions of our mid-fi prototype, starting with this onboarding screen.
+We also discovered that users didn’t mind having the plans presented to them upfront as part of the onboarding process.
+The next few slides are going to break down the updates we made between versions of our mid-fi prototype, starting with this onboarding screen.

 After multiple design iterations, we were finally able to put together a functioning prototype.
 Since there are some new features that we would like to include in the next version of our prototype, we will continue refining and improving the design and functionality in the next few weeks.